dinocosta/dino.codes.next/DEVLOG.md

 ## 2023-05-31

 * Changed the back button to be inside a sticky div located at the top of the website, so that the back button is always acessible.
+* Attempt at using `styleCanvas: false` in canvas-sketch settings together with `max-w-xl` to control the width of some of the sketches in larger screens, where the canvas would take the whole height of the screen, effectively hiding the buttons and text below.

 ## 2023-05-27